revaturelabs/interviewquestions/Python/Python-Datatypes/Boolean.md

 </details>

 ---
-2.What will be the output of the following code?
+2.What is the output of the following code?

 ```python
 class truth: